- Click here to read a conversation introducing this section

 Disagreement brings unique challenges in pursuing BE:

-At the leadership level, there is an ever present danger that some leaders will feel threatened or criticized.
-That’s why it is necessary to demonstrate in your actions and in your words that you are supportive of them and their efforts.
+At the leadership level, there is an ever-present danger that some leaders will feel threatened or criticized.
+That’s why it is necessary to demonstrate in your actions and words that you are supportive of them and their efforts.
 There can be no success if they feel attacked or criticized in the process.